upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
-        "type": "hl: unprocessable entity",
+        "type": "HLUnprocessableField",
-        "title": "The given parameters do not conform to the specified format."
+        "title": "The given parameters do not conform to the specified format" }
-      }
       ```